jamesplease/fi-calc-guide/src/terms.md

 ## Your Data in the Services

-FI Calc does not store any data that you create within the Service.
+This Service does not store any data that you create within the Service.

 ## About these Terms